zzw890827/aws-sap-questions/第三套/README.md

     </details>

 86. A company wants to host a global web application on AWS.
-It has the following design requirements. -Minimize the of API calls. -The access pattern must allow for latching data from multiple data sources. -Keep page load times to within 50ms. -Provide user authentication and authorization and manage data access for different user personas (for example, administrator, manager, or engineer). -Use a server less design.
+It has the following design requirements. -Minimize the of API calls. -The access pattern must allow for latching data from multiple data sources. -Keep page load times to within 50ms. -Provide user authentication and authorization and manage data access for different user personas (for example, administrator, manager, or engineer). -Use a serverless design.
 Which set of strategies should a solution architect use?
     - [ ] A. Use Amazon CloudFront with Amazon S3 to host the web application Use Amazon API gateway to build the application APIs with AWS Lambda for the custom authorizer Authorize data access by performing user lookup in Simple AD.
     - [ ] B. Use Amazon CloudFront with AWS WAF to host the web application.
 Use AWS AppSync to build the application APIs.
 Use IAM groups for each user persona Authorize data access by leveraging IAM group in AWS AppSync resolvers.
     - [ ] C. Use Amazon CloudFront with Amazon S3 to host the web application.
 Use AWS AppSync to build the application APIs.
 Use Amazon Cognito groups for each user persona Authorize data access by leveraging Amazon Cognito groups in AWS AppSync resolvers.